UKHomeOffice/docker-srrs-tooling/README.md

 # docker-srrs-tooling
-Tooling image with AWS, MySQL cli and few more tools Also contains sample of Persistent Volume Claim and Drone pipeline
+Tooling image with AWS, MySQL cli and few more tools.

+Also contains a sample of Persistent Volume Claim and Drone pipeline.

 Docker image is available from: quay.io/ukhomeofficedigital/srrs-tooling:latest

+Let me know if you want other tools: leszek.sliwko@digital.homeoffice.gov.uk

 # How to use?